-Our analysis features all the available HLS rounds of 1998, 2003, 2008, 2013, and 2018 ($T=5$) HLS.
-Table~\ref{tab:classes} presents the income classes for each round.
-During the 20 years between the first and last rounds, the municipal units were subjected to numerous changes, partly to ensure efficient local taxation.
-Some municipalities were absorbed into larger ones.
-Municipality groups were merged to create new municipalities, and others were simply upgraded from villages to cities.
-We tracked all these changes and compiled the grouped income data, thereby aggregating the observations in the merged and absorbed municipalities with the list of 1741 municipalities for 2018 as the standard.
-The resulting numbers of sampled municipalities were 814, 1040, 1117, 1110, and 1086 for 1998, 2003, 2008, 2013, and 2018, respectively.
+Our analysis incorporates all available survey rounds from 1998 to 2018 ($T=5$).
+Table~\ref{tab:classes} presents the income classes defined for each round.
+During the two decades spanning the 1998 and 2018 surveys, municipal units underwent extensive restructuring, partly to enhance the efficiency of local taxation.
+Some municipalities were absorbed into larger entities, while others merged to form entirely new municipalities or were upgraded from villages to cities.
+We tracked all such administrative changes and compiled the grouped income data by aggregating the observations from the merged and absorbed units.
+Specifically, we standardised the spatial units to match the 1,741 municipalities existing in the 2018 round.
+The number of municipalities with observed income tabulations is also reported in Table~\ref{tab:classes}.
+Although data for more than half of the municipalities were missing in 1998, the coverage of the published tables has increased, with approximately 60\% available in recent rounds.
+Furthermore, while the data for 800 out of 1,741 municipalities (45.9\%) are available for all five rounds, 597 (34.3\%) are entirely missing across all rounds.

-Figure~\ref{fig:hls} presents the proportions of the nine income classes in the 2018 HLS data.
-The figure reveals that many inland municipalities were not sampled and that their data were not available.
-Based on the grouped data, the average incomes, as well as other income or poverty measures, could be computed crudely, at least for the sampled municipalities.
-However, as the top-income class is open-ended, the construction of a crude estimate is quite arbitrary, and its uncertainty quantification may be impossible.
+Figure~\ref{fig:hls} illustrates the proportions of the nine income classes in the 2018 HLS data.
+The figure reveals that many inland municipalities are missing.
+Due to the open ended income class and the lack of information on variability of incomes within classes, constructing direct estimates for income or poverty measures, such as average incomes, based on the counts published by HLS and, especially, associated uncertainty measures is not straightforward without strong distributional assumptions that may introduce arbitrary bias.

-Most municipalities have the largest proportions of residents in the third (between JPY 2 million and 3 million JPY) and fourth (between JPY 3 million and 4 million JPY) income classes.
-The municipalities, which are far from urban areas, such as those in the southwestern and northern parts of Japan, tend to have large proportions of the first (below 1 million JPY) and second (between 1 million and 2 million JPY) income classes.
-The plots for the other rounds of HLS are presented in the Supplementary Material.
+In most municipalities, the highest proportions of households fall within the third (between 2 million and 3 million JPY) and fourth (between 3 million and 4 million JPY) income classes.
+Municipalities situated far from urban centres, particularly those in the south-western and northern regions of Japan, tend to exhibit larger proportions in the first (below 1 million JPY) and second (between 1 million and 2 million JPY) income classes.